The Antibody Society

 James S. Huston Antibody Science Talent Award

-Jim was one of the first people to see the long-term potential of antibody engineering and recognise how broad the applications could be.
-Those who had the privilege of interacting with him, benefitted greatly not only from his generosity, enthusiasm, intellectual rigour and encouragement but also from his willingness to share his wisdom and experience.
+Jim was one of the first scientists to recognize the long-term potential of antibody engineering and the broad scope of its applications.
+Those who had the privilege of interacting with him, benefitted greatly not only from his generosity, enthusiasm, intellectual rigor and encouragement, but also from his willingness to share his wisdom and experience.
 Jim was passionate about disseminating knowledge and education.
 He served as a scientific advisor to the Antibody Engineering and Therapeutics meetings for three decades and was editor of the annual Protein Engineering, Design and Structure (PEDS) special issue on antibodies.
 His insistence on scientific quality and education helped stimulate the culture of knowledge sharing between academia, industry and policy makers that is unique to our field.
 Building on this, he co-founded The Antibody Society in 2007 and was the Founding President and Chairman, remaining an active Board Member until his death.
 He shared the gratification of many that after a long gestation, antibody engineering and therapeutics are proving so beneficial to human health with the promise of much more to come.

-Announcing the 2021 James S. Huston Science Talent Award Recipient!
+The 2024 James S. Huston Antibody Science Talent Award recipient

 For further information about the nomination process, please visit the award criteria page.